IBCNServices/tengu-charms/charms/layers/lxc-networking/README.md

 Deploy a dhcp-server to one of the host machines:

-    juju deploy local:dhcp-server --to 0
+    juju deploy local:network-agent --to 0

 Deploy a Charm in a container on one of the container hosts: